 Delivering Private LTE to the emerging remote Agribusiness sector

-Both of the trial sites have a standard configuration consisting of a satellite connection and an LTE “EPC” (router) and radio unit.
+Both of the sites have a standard configuration consisting of a satellite connection and an LTE “EPC” (router) and radio unit.
 The LTE networks at both sites are part of the same larger network, meaning that devices are able to utilise both towers depending on their proximity to one or the other.

 The satellite connection is delivered by the Optus D2 satellite utilising the URSYS iDirect VSAT platform.
 The 5/2 mbps satellite service was configured as a “pooled” service that can have multiple sites (or even customers) contributing to and sharing the same pool of satellite capacity.
 This approach was chosen to demonstrate the potential for more users to join the service.
 If this was to happen there would be a net benefit to everyone from an increase in shared satellite capacity, resulting in higher peak download speeds and lower cost.

 Long-Term Evolution (LTE) is a high-speed point-to-multipoint wireless technology used by millions of people on their mobile phones every day to get online.
-Typically these kinds of technologies have been limited to public telecommunications networks due to the cost and complexity of implementation; however both cost and complexity have been reduced with the advent of specific small scale LTE solutions like the one being trialled.
+Typically these kinds of technologies have been limited to public telecommunications networks due to the cost and complexity of implementation; however both cost and complexity have been reduced with the advent of specific small scale LTE solutions like the one here.

 SEPWA, URSYS, Optus Satellite and the project donors; Esperance Shire, Department of Primary Industries and Regional Development and the Goldfields-Esperance Regional Development Commission, are looking forward to obtaining real life experience of this type of technology and its use in the Agricultural industry.